VideoGameBench: Can Vision-Language Models complete popular video games?

 \paragraph{Ablating game complexity with our practice game suite.} To investigate the large performance gap of VLM models on \benchmarkname{}, we devised three simple PC games.
 All games in \benchmarkname{} require visually identifying objects and their locations on screen, and many require clicking and dragging to perform tasks.
 Our \textit{Location Clicking Game} is a game where players must click on $10$ different markers that appear one at a time, at different locations on the screen.
 Finally, the \textit{Mouse Dragging Game} consists of $10$ different levels where the player must drag a marker along a path shown on-screen.
 The \textit{2D Navigation game} is a grid-world setting where players use the arrow keys to move a marker through $10$ different mazes.
 See Appendix~\ref{appendix:practice-games} for screenshots of these games.

 In Table~\ref{tab:overlay_comparison}, we find that Claude Sonnet 3.7 and Gemini 2.5 Pro are able to complete the \textit{Location Clicking Game}, but struggle to complete the other games, while the other models struggle to complete all of the practice games.
-We tested our agent interface by having a co-author play the practice games through it, meaning that they would receive the same frames that an agent is provided at every step, and they then would have to issue commands in the same format as an agent.
+We tested our agent interface by having a co-author play the practice games through the human interface described in Appendix~\ref{appendix:human-study}.
 We were able to use this interface to complete all of our practice games, suggesting that the VLMs were not able to complete those games because of weaknesses in the VLMs and not because of weaknesses in our interface.